scrapy/scrapy/docs/topics/items.rst

     .. note:: Field names and types are not enforced at run time.

-    Works natively in Python 3.7+, or using the `dataclasses backport`_ in Python 3.6.
+    Works natively in Python 3.7 or later, or using the `dataclasses backport`_ in Python 3.6.

     .. _dataclasses backport: https://pypi.org/project/dataclasses/